 - Global Dining Collection: It's a list of specially curated dining experiences for Centurion and Platinum card holders across the world.
-You may read more about the benefits here.
+Read more about the benefits.

 - Platinum Fine Dining: With this you get exclusive discounts and special offers such a complimentary wine and/or dessert.
-You may find the list of ongoing offers here.
+List of ongoing offers.

 On top of this Amex has also started inviting its members to exclusive tasting events.
 These events are complementary but with limited capacity (registration on first come basis).

 - Celebrate whiskey in its 150 forms! at Whiskey Sambha.

 - Sunday brunch and cocktails at The Roseate.